MP 40x20x5 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the power and the shape of magnet in our power calculator magnetic calculator
+Give us a call tel: +48 22 499 98 98 or write through form on the contact page.
+You can check the strength as well as the shape of neodymium magnets in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.